How Much Muscle Can You Build With Creatine?

 Bottom line

-Creatine is still the MVP of (legal) performance supplements and it might help you build muscle and strength faster than if you weren’t using it.
+Creatine is still the MVP of (legal) performance supplements, and it might help you build muscle and strength faster than you would without it.
 It’s also safe, even in high amounts (>30g/day), taken over several years (>5 years).
-4

 If you want to supplement with creatine, take 5g of creatine monohydrate daily.
 And keep taking it until you die.